 Epididymitis is the most common cause of scrotal pain in adults males.
-It is typically caused by a retrograde bacterial infection, with N. gonorrheae and C. trachomatis being the most common pathogens in men 14-35 years of age.
-Empiric treatment is single dose intramuscular ceftriaxone and oral doxycycline for 10 days.
-In males younger than 14 or older than 35, urinary tract pathogens such as E. coli are most common and treatment options include levofloxacin for 10 days.
+It is typically caused by a bacterial retrograde infection.
 Risk factors for the development of epididymitis include sexual activity, strenuous physical activity, bicycling, and prolonged periods of sitting.
 Symptoms usually include a gradual onset of scrotal pain with swelling, possible urinary tract symptoms, and fever.

 Trojian et al. discuss epididymitis and orchitis diagnosis and management, as well as the differential for scrotal pain.
-They emphasize that it is important to distinguish epididymitis from testicular torsion, which is often a surgical emergency.
+They stress the importance of distinguishing epididymitis from testicular torsion, which is often a surgical emergency.
 Doppler ultrasonography can be an important diagnostic tool in addition to history and physical in distinguishing these diagnoses.
 Besides antibiotics, symptom relief for epididymitis includes analgesics, scrotal elevation, limitation of activity, and use of cold packs.

 Trojian TH, Lishnak TS, Heiman D. Epididymitis and orchitis: an overview.
 Am Fam Physician.
 2009 Apr 1;79(7):583-7.

 PMID:19378875 (Link to Abstract)

 Tracy CR, Steers WD, Costabile R. Diagnosis and management of epididymitis.
 Urol Clin North Am.
 2008 Feb;35(1):101-8; vii.